erkaiyublog/erkaiyublog.github.io/_posts/2025-05-30-having-fun-with-arm64-linux-kernel.md

 	inode_init_early();
 }
 ```

+Note that the "Relocate Kernel" breakpoint in the nice graph above is actually referring to ```relocate_kernel``` function, see [source code](https://elixir.bootlin.com/linux/v6.11.7/source/arch/arm64/kernel/pi/relocate.c#L15).
+But in GDB you **cannot** simply set breakpoint at this function name, since this function is copied to a low kernel address when executed at the very early stage of booting.
+In the assembly this function is named as ```__pi_relocate_kernel```, the suffix ```pi``` stands for position-independent, these functions are particularly in relation to the kernel KASLR (Kernel Address Space Layout Randomization) support on ARM64.
+With KASLR, the kernel is loaded at a randomized virtual address.
+To support this, some parts of the kernel code are built as position-independent, and internally, the kernel uses relocation and runtime fixups.

 ## A Useful QEMU Plugin
 When investigating the runtime patch behavior, I implemented a QEMU plugin called ```runtime_patch_monitor``` at my QEMU plugin fork.
 Please see [this link](https://github.com/erkaii/qemu-plugins/blob/runtime-patch-monitor/contrib/plugins/runtime_patch_monitor.c) for source code.